adobe-apiplatform/user-sync.py/test_framework/README.md

 In live mode, when the user-sync tool is run, the tool communicates through the framework to the live server.
 All requests, responses and outputs are recorded by the framework.
 When the user-sync tool completes execution, the framework does not test execution success or failure, the user must review the recorded data to ensure the recordings and output is correct, as this recorded data is used to ensure a subsequent non-live run of the user-sync tool responds identically.

-In recorded mode, user-sync tool requests and fulfilled using the data recorded during the live run, and the resulting output is compared against the output generated in the live run.
+In recorded mode, user-sync tool requests are fulfilled using the data recorded during the live run, and the resulting output is compared against the output generated in the live run.
 The test is considered a success if the output matches the output from the live run.

 When comparing recorded run output against live mode output, the content must be identical except where there are timestamps and the --bypass-authentication-mode argument on the user-sync arguments line.

+TODO: the user-sync path in the arguments line may be different except for the executable name, need to add support for matching lines with paths that may be different when run on another environment where the framework might be placed in a different path.

 ## User Sync Test command line